Name and spelling variations: Ronia, Ronja, Rebeca, Rebecca, Rivka

-On 28 October 1914, one year after the end of the Balkan War, Turkey entered World War I on the side of Germany and Austria.
-The enemy: France, England and Russia.
+On 28 October 1914, fifteen months after the end of the second Balkan War, Turkey entered World War I on the side of Germany and Austria, against France, England and Russia.

 Ronya, who was originally a Russian citizen and had received a Russian education, was again part of the Turkish war effort as a volunteer nurse.

 It seems that her participation as a nurse lasted only until 1915.